-24. Section 10 of the Performers' Protection Act, 1967, is hereby amended by the substitution for paragraph (a) of the following paragraph:

-"(a) an amount not exceeding [one hundred rand] the amount determined by the Minister from time to time by notice in the Gazette, and such court may, without proof of any damages and in addition to the costs of the action, award as damages such amount, not exceeding the said amount, as may in the circumstances of the case appear to it to be reasonable; or".
+- 24. Section 10 of the Performers' Protection Act, 1967, is hereby amended by the substitution for paragraph (a) of the following paragraph: - "(a) an amount not exceeding [one hundred rand] the amount determined by the Minister from time to time by notice in the Gazette, and such court may, without proof of any damages and in addition to the costs of the action, award as damages such amount, not exceeding the said amount, as may in the circumstances of the case appear to it to be reasonable; or".

-25. Section 14 of the Performers' Protection Act, 1967, is hereby amended by the substitution for subsection (2) of the following subsection:

-"(2) This Act shall [not] apply to performances which took place before the commencement of this Act as it applies in relation to performances which take 55 place thereafter.".
+- 25. Section 14 of the Performers' Protection Act, 1967, is hereby amended by the substitution for subsection (2) of the following subsection: - "(2) This Act shall [not] apply to performances which took place before the commencement of this Act as it applies in relation to performances which take 45 place thereafter."

-- (a) by the deletion of the expression "16"; and - (b) by the insertion after the words "CHAPTER V Applications for Patents (sections 25 to 43)" of the following words: - "CHAPTER VA International Applications under the Patent Cooperation Treaty (sections 43A to 43F).".
+- 26. Section 1 of the Patents Act, 1978, is hereby amended- - (a) by the deletion of the expression "16"; and - (b) by the insertion after the words "CHAPTER V Applications for Patents 50 (sections 25 to 43)" of the following words:

+"CHAPTER VA International Applications under the Patent Cooperation Treaty (sections 43A to 43F).".